fastapi/fastapi/docs/en/docs/tutorial/dependencies/dependencies-with-yield.md

 Background tasks are run *after* the response has been sent.
 So there's no way to raise an `HTTPException` because there's not even a way to change the response that is *already sent*.

-But if a background task creates a DB error, at least you can rollback or cleanly close the session in the dependency with `yield`, and maybe log the error or report it to a remote tracking system.
+But if a background task creates a DB error, at least you can roll back or cleanly close the session in the dependency with `yield`, and maybe log the error or report it to a remote tracking system.

 If you have some code that you know could raise an exception, do the most normal/"Pythonic" thing and add a `try` block in that section of the code.